Archivist Workstation Processing Instructions

 • Use the naming convention CollectionID_FAcomponents to create a collection folder.

-• Create a folder for each heading represented in the electronic records.
-Correspondence
+• Create a folder for each series and subseries represented in the electronic records.

 • Create a folder for each FA Component using ER # Title, dates.